Ardakilic/WhatTheTag/README.md

 * Simple CRUD (Create, Read, Update, Delete) operations in Laravel 5.
 * Eloquent Relationships.
 You can see live examples of BelongsTo, HasMany, BelongsToMany relationships in this app.
 * All the contents are accessed using slugs.
-Managing slugs are handled with a 3rd party application.
+Managing slugs are handled with a 3rd party package.
-* Listing content dynamically using Datatables in Administration Panel with a 3rd party application.
+* Listing content dynamically using Datatables in Administration Panel with a 3rd party package.
+* Example usage of Masterpages for views.
 * Downloading popular assets (jQuery, Bootstrap, FontAwesome etc.) from npm repositories, compile and merge them with application's own assets.
-* Handling file uploads and processing.
+* Handling file uploads and processing them.
-* Reading EXIF data from an image using PHP.
+* Reading EXIF data from an uploaded image using PHP.
 * Has an authentication system, and role-based access middlewares.

 ##Thanks

-* [Koding](https://koding.com/R/arda), All of the project is written on the cloud on Koding servers directly from my browser.
-You must definitely try the service!
+* [Koding](https://koding.com/R/arda), all of the project is written on the cloud on Koding's servers directly from my browser.
+You must definitely try the service, also it's free!
 * [Burak Can](https://twitter.com/neoberg) and [Eser Özvataf](http://eser.ozvataf.com/) for their ideas especially while handling assets.